There are many new people tuning in every day who don't know that.

 And it's amazing the number of people doing it, how many times their computers are crashing.

-Probably windows.
+Probably Windows.

-Don't know, but they're still having problems.
+But they're still having problems.

 I'm getting all these emails from people who are having no problems restoring their files, and they're damn happy they're able to.

-I told this, what's it's gonna cost?
+I told this, what's it going to cost?

-He said, Well, if you use my name, probably forty or fifty dollars a year.
+He said, well, if you use my name, probably $40 or $50 a year.

 Is that all?

-Yeah, I said that's all.
+Yeah, I said, it's all.

 So he signed up.